Vikas Khanna

-Vikas Khanna is an Indian-American celebrity chef, restaurateur, cookbook writer, and filmmaker.
-He is one of the judges of MasterChef India since its beginning.
+Vikas Khanna is an Indian celebrity chef, restaurateur, cookbook writer, and filmmaker.
+He has been one of the judges on MasterChef India since the show began.

 Early life and education

 Khanna was born in Amritsar, India in a Punjabi family.
 He did his schooling at St. Francis School, Amritsar.
 He was born with a leg deformity (club foot) and wasn't able to run until he was 13 years old.
 He graduated from Manipal Academy of Higher Education in 1991 where he studied hotel management.
 He then studied at Culinary Institute of America and New York University.

 He received an honorary doctorate at GD Goenka University.

 Career

 While in India, Khanna worked for the Taj Hotels, Oberoi group, Welcome group, and Leela Group of Hotels.
-Khanna worked at Salaam Bombay and The Café at the Rubin Museum of Art in New York before he joined Junoon, an upscale Indian restaurant in Flatiron district of Manhattan.
+Khanna worked at Salaam Bombay and The Café at the Rubin Museum of Art in New York before he joined Junoon, an upscale Indian restaurant in Flatiron District of Manhattan.

 In 2019, he opened a restaurant called Kinara in Dubai.
 In 2020, he opened a restaurant called Ellora in Dubai.
 In 2024, he opened a restaurant, Bungalow in the East Village neighborhood of New York City.
 Khanna has authored more than 40 books.
 One of his books Magnum opus - Utsav was auctioned as the world's most expensive cookbook.
 He also actively supports the cause of nutrition in India and is the goodwill ambassador of Smile Foundation.